 the gmt difference

 Working with GMT Composites means working with a specialist who will custom design a solution specific to your needs and requirements.
 There are different approaches for developing masts for racers, cruisers, and passagemakers.
 We are not a huge mass production outfit that will tell you what you want and what sail maker you need to work with.
-The advantages of a GMT custom solution become clear as this process develops.
+The advantages of a GMT custom solution becomes clear as this process develops.

 GMT has engineered, detailed and built masts for an unlimited range of vessels and types of sailing.
 Whether you own a heavy displacement megayacht, traditional or modern cruiser, a classic yacht requiring a replacement spar in refit, or a round-the-world race boat, GMT has the experience and successful record you can rely on.
 GMT offers both conventional masts as well as in-mast furling systems.
 We have built masts from 30 to 140 feet (10 to over 40 meters) in length.